Deepam-Rai/Notes/Graph_Theory/Definitions.md

 If the first and the last vertices of walk are not same, then it is an open walk.

 ### Trail
-A walk where edges doesnt repeat.
+A walk where edges doesn't repeat.

 ### Path
-A walk where vertices doesnt repeat.
+A walk where vertices doesn't repeat.

 ### Distance $d_G(u,v)$